In the beginning, it was to be scenic and serviceable - a wooded lane linking Washington with four federal installations to the northeast.

-Meanwhile, the wisdom of transferring control of the highway from the federal government to the Maryland is being increasingly questioned.
+Meanwhile, the wisdom of transferring control of the highway from the federal government to Maryland is being increasingly questioned.

-Some beautification interests, worried that the new parkway will obliterate trees and wildlife, want it to remain with the nature-conscious Park Service.
+Some beautification interests, worried that the new parkway will obliterate trees and wildlife, want to remain with the nature-conscious Park Service.

-Some local politicians along the parkway, among them the town councils of Greenbelt, Cheverly, Berwyn Heights and Bladensburg, worry that the new parkway will be a nosiy, dangerous, truck-infested "son of I-95."
+Some local politicians along the parkway, among them the town councils of Greenbelt, Cheverly, Berwyn Heights and Bladensburg, worry that the new parkway will be a noisy, dangerous, truck-infested "son of I-95."
 These politicians feel that is less likely to happen under Park Service management.

 Other observers foresee the possibility of a large drain on Maryland's treasury if it takes over the parkway.
 As U.S. Park Police Maj.
 James C. Lindsey puts it, "If I've got Uncle Sugar taking care of something in my state, why change that?"

 But to undo Maryland's scheduled takeover of the parkway would require federal legislation.
-And Rep. Gladys Spellman (D-Md.), whose district includes more than half the parkway and who helped arrange its repaving last year, said she has "no plans" to introduce any.
+And Rep. Gladys Spellman (D-Md.), whose district includes more than half the parkway and who helped arrange its repaving last year, and she has "no plans" to introduce any.